ironwolfgames/havenwood-web/RULES.md

   a. **Vulnerability Check**: Does the event target a specific environment (e.g., Forest)?
 It only triggers if a player/building is on that tile type.
   a. **Defense**: Can the **Foxes** negate it?
     - *Walls/Fortifications*: Compare Wall Level vs. Event Severity.
-    - *Magic Shield*: Negates Arcane events.
+    - *Magic Shield*: Negates Aether events.
   a. **Effect**: If not defended, apply the penalty (lose resources, destroy building, etc.).
   a. **Storm Cards**: If the card is a Storm Card, advance the **Storm Marker** on the track.